Homestead Poultry

 Emergency plans are always helpful, but having one during the holiday season is essential.
 If you have raised chickens for any length of time, you know that random issues can suddenly pop up.
 Busy schedules and holiday festivities can often make time precious, so the last thing you need is for one of your flock members to become suddenly ill and you are unprepared!

 Preparing for a chicken emergency can be simpler than you think.
 First you will need to determine a safe spot where you can isolate a sick or injured bird.
-With the cold temperatures this can be tricky.
+When temperatures are cold outside, this can be tricky.
 Bringing them inside is an option, but if you prefer not to have a chicken in your house (especially during the holidays) you may want to prepare a spot in your garage, barn, shed, or other outside structure.

-Keeping them warm could be a problem though, so you may need to invest in a small animal heating pad.
+However, sick birds will need to be kept warm or at least in a temperate environment so they can focus on healing and not generating body heat.
+You may need to invest in a small animal heating pad.
 A small animal heating pad is much safer and healthier than a heat lamp.
 A small heater set on low would also work.
 After you have chosen a spot, get a quarantine pen ready, just in case you need one.

-1. Select a cage or pen, the cage should be big enough to allow your largest bird enough space to move around.
+1. The Cage– Select a cage or pen, the cage should be big enough to allow your largest bird enough space to move around.

-3. Set up a feed and water cup.
-They can be store bought cups that clip onto the side of the cage or you can make something using small yogurt cups and wire.
+3. Feed & Water– Set up feed and water cups.
+They can be store-bought bird cage or rabbit feeding cups that clip onto the side of the cage or you can make something using small yogurt cups and wire.
 Place these cups inside the cage in case you need them.

-5. Finally, gather a few other supplies that should be on hand in case you need them: a small shovel for cleaning the litter with, chicken first aid kit, water
+5. Other Supplies– Finally, gather a few other supplies that should be on hand in case you need them: a small shovel for cleaning the litter with, a chicken first aid kit, water jug/container

-You should be able to set up a quarantine pen fairly quickly, probably in about a half an hour.
+You should be able to set up a quarantine pen fairly quickly, probably in about half an hour.
 Setting up this pen shouldn’t take too much time out of your busy holiday schedule and it will pay off in case you need to use it.
-Plan ahead for emergencies and you hopefully shouldn’t encounter any!
+Make sure your chicken first aid kit is well stocked in essentials like herbal tonics/tinctures, bandages, Vetericyn wound spray, and parasite treatment for treating sudden ailments like wounds, external parasites, or cold stress.

 Caring for chickens quickly and efficiently can be helpful during the holiday season when you have lots of other things that need to be done.
-When I say ‘quick care’ I am in no way indicating that your flock should not still receive the best, proper care that they need.
+Streamlining the daily coop chores can help you take the best care of your flock despite winter weather and busy holiday schedules.

-They will still need their nightly droppings cleaned up, they still need to be fed, they still need fresh, unfrozen water, and they still need a little extra care during the cold weather (boredom busters, frostbite prevention, etc..).
-However, there are some ways that you can make caring for your flock quick and efficient.
+They will still need their nightly droppings cleaned up, they still need to be fed, they still need fresh, unfrozen water, and they still need a little extra care during the cold weather (keeping water unfrozen, boredom busters, frostbite prevention, etc..).
+However, there are some ways that you can make caring for your homestead flock quick and efficient.

 • Break up your chores into increments and based on days.
 For example, I clean up droppings in the mornings and fill feeders and waterers in the evening.
-I also clean up the enclosure on Tuesdays and give my chickens supplements on Wednesdays or Fridays.
+I also tidy up the coop and enclosure on Tuesdays and give my chickens natural supplements on Wednesdays or Fridays.

 • Have someone help you!
-My sister and I can clean up our coop in 15 minutes each morning.
+Many hands make light work!
 Splitting up the chores makes things go much faster and will save everyone time in the long run.

-• Get an automatic chicken door!
-Automatic chickens doors have been a great blessing for me.
-Now I no longer have to worry about closing and opening the chicken door every morning and evening.
+• Get an automatic chicken door.
+Automatic chickens doors have been a lifesaver for me.
+Now I no longer have to worry about closing and opening the chicken coop doors every morning and evening.

 • Sit down for a few minutes once a week and plan out what you need to do that week in addition to the usual chores.
 This may mean planning a boredom buster, looking at the weather to see if you need to put salve on combs for frostbite prevention, or deciding if you need to clean the whole enclosure this week or just tidy it up.